Macedonia Greece Travel Guide

 Some coastal resorts and attractions may close entirely during the low season (November-March).

-A grasp of local business hours and holiday closures facilitates smoother daily activities.
-Confirm specific timings for attractions online.
+A understanding of local business hours and holiday closures facilitates smoother daily activities.
+Confirm specific timings for things to see online.

 Adhere to local customs for a respectful and rewarding experience.

-A handshake is common for initial introductions.
+IT'S common to shake hands for initial introductions.
 Friends and family often greet with a hug or a kiss on both cheeks.

 Casual attire suits everyday wear.

-It is polite to wait for seating in restaurants.
-Sharing dishes is common and encouraged.
+It's considered polite to wait for seating in restaurants.
+Sharing plates is usual and encouraged.

 Photography appears permissible in public spaces and archaeological sites for personal use.